trinity24/trinity24.github.io/_posts/2016-03-27-friendship-bread.md

 ### There are two types of people

 $$>99$$% of people hear *friendship bread* and think "Oh, that sounds weird."
 The remaining $$<1$$% have lived in central Pennsylvania for part of their life and think "Oh my god yes where is it give it here."
 Friendship bread is an absolutely delicious cinnamon and sugar bread.
 It's sweet and moist like banana bread, with  the same cake-like consistency.

 Why the name?
 It's a [sourdough bread](http://www222.pair.com/sjohn/blueroom/sour.htm).
 This means the bread begins from a "starter", which is a combination of water, yeast, sugar, and sometimes milk.
 In the starter, the yeast grows, so you never have to add more.
-Instead you just keep feeding it by adding more sugar.
+Instead you just keep feeding it by adding more ingredients.
+Also, you normally give away some of the starter to your *friends* after you've finished it.
+Hence friendship.

 &nbsp;